 Brian pens fiction, nonfiction and poetry, has a historical novel near completion,

 and produces literary articles for

-has edited a 5 part edition of the short stories of Mary Tappan Wright.
-His work has
+and prose, and material by others.
+He has edited a five part edition of the short stories of Mary Tappan

 College & Research Libraries News,